spectrocloud/librarium/docs/docs-content/integrations/cilium.md

 ### I/O Timeout Error on VMware

 If you are deploying a cluster to a VMware environment using the VXLAN tunnel protocol, you may encounter I/O timeout errors.
 This is due to a known bug in the VXMNET3 adapter that results in VXLAN traffic being dropped.
-The hardware segmentation offload provided by the VMXNET3 driver causes this.
-You can learn more about this issue in the Cilium's [GitHub issue #21801](https://github.com/cilium/cilium/issues/21801).
+You can learn more about this issue in Cilium's [GitHub issue #21801](https://github.com/cilium/cilium/issues/21801).

-You can workaround the issue by using one of the two following methods:
+You can work around the issue by using one of the two following methods:

-- Option 1: Set a different tunnel protocol in the Ciliium configuration.
+- Option 1: Set a different tunnel protocol in the Cilium configuration.
 You can set the tunnel protocol to `geneve`.

   ```yaml
   charts: